minetest-mods-camp/lucky_block/README.md

 - 0.4 - Added ability to add custom functions within lucky blocks
 - 0.5 - Explosions now have radius and fire setting, also added new blocks
 - 0.6 - Use TNT mod for explosions and if not active do entity damage only
+- 0.7 - Added new floor feature to blocks and moreblocks support

-Lucky Blocks: 118 (depending on mods enabled)
+Lucky Blocks: 136 (depending on mods enabled)